 We are a development stage company as we have not generated any product revenues to date and do not expect to have significant revenues until we are able to sell a product candidate after obtaining applicable regulatory approvals or we establish collaborations that provide funding, such as licensing fees, milestone payments, royalties, research funding or otherwise.
-To date, operations have been funded through capital contribution from shareholders, convertible note and promissory notes, and the subsequent conversion of those convertible and promissory notes.
+To date, operations have been funded through capital contribution from shareholders, convertible note and promissory notes.

 Our objectives, when managing capital, are to ensure there are sufficient funds available to carry out our research, development and eventual commercialization programs.
-We do not hold any asset-backed commercial paper and our cash is not subject to any external restrictions.
+We do not hold any asset-backed commercial paper, and our cash is not subject to any external restrictions.
 We manage liquidity risk by frequently monitoring actual and projected cash flows.
 The majority of our accounts payable and accrued liabilities have maturities of less than six months.
 We are dependent on our ability to generate revenues from our future products or secure additional financing to continue our research and development activities and meet our ongoing obligations.